veevo/www-br/content/sobre/virtude.md

 ---

 ## Definição
-Virtude [do latim virtus= coragem, força de alma] - Qualidade do sentimento e do comportamento de acordo com uma moral.
+Qualidade do sentimento e do comportamento de acordo com uma moral.
 A virtude pratica-se mais do que se define.

+## Origem
+Do latim virtus= coragem, força de alma

 ## Relacionado
 todo